dyf102/blogrepo/blog/source/_posts/Note-for-Presentation-Efficiency-with-Algorithms-Performance-with-Data-Structures.md

 1. Just not use linked list
 Issue: the cost of cache miss.
-100 times more acess time than retrive from L1 or l2 cache. std:: LIST each step is a cache miss
+100 times more acess time than retrive from L1 or l2 cache. std:: LIST
+Each step is a cache miss since next node is retrived by pointer.
 Only use in the very rarely travese the list, but very frequently update.

 ---